Lledor/javascript-learning/README.md

 Trial line

 Success!
 I now have Git configured to push my work up to GitHub.
-This line with git stuff done?
+This line with git stuff done? f asdf as